natcap/invest.users-guide/source/sdr.rst

 Sediment Downslope Trapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This model also makes an estimate of the amount of sediment that is trapped (deposited) on the landscape downslope from the source that does not reach the stream.
+This model also makes an estimate of the amount of sediment that is trapped (deposited/retained) on the landscape downslope from the source that does not reach the stream.
 Knowing the spatial distribution of this quantity will allow users to track net change of sediment on a pixel (gain or loss) which can inform land degradation indices.

 Sediment export to stream from pixel :math:`i` is defined in equation :eq:`e_i`.
 The other component of the mass balance from the USLE is that sediment which does not reach the stream.
 This sediment load must be trapped somewhere on the landscape along the flowpath to the stream and is defined as follows